TSAMMODD/pa3/src/README.md

 We implemented the timeout for idle users.
 The timeout is 3 minutes and resets every time the user sends a message or a command.

+The password to the server is *flot*.
+It would obviously be better to have a longer and more complicated password for security reasons but we decided to stick with something simple for simplicity of the grading.

 # Questions

 ## Question 5